ProteinCalc Logo

 Iced Vanilla Protein Latte

-The easiest smooth proffee for beginners.
+The easiest smooth proffee for beginners, about 190 calories with skim milk.

 30 g protein